Daniel-KM/Omeka-S-module-Next/README.md

 Allow to get the current site in public view, that may be missing in some cases.

+#### Block "search form"

+Allow to add a search form in any page, typically in the home page.

 ### Admin

 #### Trim property values